-These instructions are for use in AQA Applied General qualifications, OCR Cambridge Nationals, CCEA GCE unitised AS and A-level qualifications, WJEC GCE legacy AS and A-level Health & Social Care, ELC and Project qualifications.
+These instructions are for use in AQA Applied General qualifications, OCR Cambridge Nationals, CCEA GCE unitised AS and A-level qualifications, ELC and Project qualifications.
 They may also apply to other awarding body specific Level 1, Level 2 or Level 3 qualifications.
 Centres should refer to awarding body instructions.